YFMLutz-RA/radioactive-legal/docs/terms.md

 The Service may include links to external websites or content displayed through embedded web views.
 RadioActive does not control and is not responsible for the content, accuracy, availability, or practices of third-party sites.
 Accessing third-party content is done at your own risk.

-## 7. Acceptable Use
+## 7. Intellectual Property

-You agree not to:
-- Use the Service for unlawful, harmful, or abusive purposes
-- Attempt to gain unauthorized access to the Service or related systems
-- Interfere with or disrupt the operation, availability, or security of the Service
-- Circumvent technical limitations, rate limits, or access controls
-- Use automated systems, scripts, bots, replay mechanisms, or similar methods to generate artificial traffic, requests, or interactions
-- Attempt to reverse engineer, decompile, or extract source code or proprietary functionality from the Service
-- Use the Service in a manner intended to cause excessive operational costs, service interruptions, or denial-of-service conditions
-- Use another user’s account without authorization

-You are responsible for activity conducted through accounts or devices under your control.
+The Service, including software, design, text, graphics, audio, video, trademarks, and other content provided by RadioActive, is owned by or licensed to RadioActive and is protected by intellectual property laws.
+Except for rights expressly granted in these Terms, no rights are granted to you in the Service.
+You may not copy, reproduce, distribute, publicly display, or create derivative works from the Service except as permitted through normal use of the Station App.

-## 8. Misuse and Interference with the Service
+## 8. Acceptable Use and Misuse of the Service

 You agree not to misuse the Service or attempt to interfere with its operation.
-You are responsible for activity conducted through accounts or devices under your control.
+You are responsible for activity conducted through accounts or devices under your control, and you agree to notify RadioActive promptly of unauthorized use of your account.
 Prohibited activities include, but are not limited to:
+- Using the Service for unlawful, harmful, or abusive purposes
+- Attempting to gain unauthorized access to the Service or related systems

-- Attempting to disrupt, overload, or degrade the performance or availability of the Service
+- Interfering with or disrupting the operation, availability, or security of the Service
+- Circumventing technical limitations, rate limits, or access controls
-- Using automated systems, scripts, bots, or replay mechanisms to generate artificial traffic, requests, or interactions
+- Using automated systems, scripts, bots, replay mechanisms, or similar methods to generate artificial traffic, requests, or interactions
-- Attempting to circumvent usage limits, security controls, or access restrictions
-- Reverse engineering, decompiling, or attempting to extract source code or proprietary functionality from the Service
+- Attempting to reverse engineer, decompile, or extract source code or proprietary functionality from the Service
-- Using the Service in a manner intended to cause excessive operational costs, service interruptions, or denial of service
+- Using the Service in a manner intended to cause excessive operational costs, service interruptions, or denial-of-service conditions
-- Attempting to access accounts, systems, or data without authorization
+- Using another user’s account without authorization

 RadioActive may suspend or terminate access to the Service, block devices or accounts, and take other reasonable measures in response to suspected misuse or interference.
 RadioActive reserves the right to pursue available legal remedies for damages caused by misuse of the Service.

 ## 9. Suspension and Termination